 This species was officially described in 1935 by Trewavas.

 Lake Malawi, they live above the sandy bottom at depths greater than 20 meters.

 Vigorous live food should be given as food.
-Frozen and dry food is also accepted.
+Frozen and dry food are accepted as well.

 Breeding Aulonocara rostratum

-The cultivation of the Aulonocara rostratum is not that difficult.
-About a hundred eggs are deposited in spawning pits, taken by the female in the mouth and fertilized by the male using the egg spot method.
+The breeding of the Aulonocara rostratum is not that difficult.
+About a hundred eggs are deposited in spawning pits, taken by the female in the mouth, and fertilized by the male using the egg spot method.
 After 3 weeks, the young leave the mouth and can be fed immediately with normal rearing food.

 Jan Bukkems – Aquavisie